 The Management Company was incorporated on 26 September 1988 as a société anonyme under the laws of the Grand Duchy of Luxembourg and is registered with the register of commerce and companies under the number B28 888.
 Its articles of incorporation are deposited with the register of commerce and companies.
-The Management Company is authorised by the CSSF as a management company subject to Chapter 15 of the Luxembourg Law of 17 December 2010 on undertakings for collective investment, implementing UCITS IV directive 2009/65/EC into the Luxembourg law (the 2010 Law).
+The Management Company is authorised by the CSSF as a management company subject to Chapter 15 of the Luxembourg Law.
 The share capital of the Management Company is GBP 1,675,000.00 and will be increased to comply at all times with article 102 of the 2010 Law.
 The Management Company is a wholly owned subsidiary of HSBC Global Asset Management (UK) Limited.